 Greetings TMSA 8th Grade Parents:

 We would like to begin by thanking you (our amazing parents) and all of our 8th grade students for your unfaltering support during these different times.
-We look forward to continually working with you throughout the school year to provide the best educational experience possible for our students.
+We have enjoyed working with you throughout the school year to provide the best educational experience possible for our students.
 We will use the newsletter to provide you with an update on what is going on in the classroom and what will be coming up in the future.
+Thank you as always for your support

 Social Studies – Mr. Lotfy